hcguersoy/cleanreg/README.md

 ## History

+* v0.3 - fixing deletion if a digest is associated with multiple tags, introducing the `--ignore-ref-tags` flag.
 * v0.2 - added support for registry server using self signed certificates
 * v0.1 - first version with basics

 ## Prerequisits and supported Plattform

 This tool was implemented and tested on Ubuntu Linux 14.04, 16.04 and on MacOS 10.12 using Python 2.7.
-The latest used Docker Resgistry was version [2.5.1](https://github.com/docker/distribution/releases/tag/v2.5.1).
+The latest used Docker Registry was version [2.5.1](https://github.com/docker/distribution/releases/tag/v2.5.1).

 You need to install the Python module *requests*: